 C: I’m looking around the room and that’s obviously the Sovereign corner (pointing to one of the displays in the corner of the room) and I suppose because of the work that I’ve done with you, when I think of Sovereign I think of it as kind of in the middle, directing things.
 Is that in any way accurate or is it because I particularly love the Sovereign archetype that I see it like that?

 M: The Sovereign is, as the name suggests, in charge of everything, so the Sovereign’s rightful place is to be in charge in the same way that a parent is in charge of their family or of their children or, for example, that the ‘Sovereign’ is in charge of their kingdom.
-I’ve never heard it referred to as being in the middle, because we also say that each of the four archetypes has equal importance and is equally necessary.
+I’ve never heard it referred to as being in the middle, because I also have a belief that each of the four archetypes has equal importance and is equally necessary.
 So although the role of the Sovereign is to be in charge – that isn’t necessarily any more important than the role of the Lover over there (pointing to the Lover display) to be in connection or to be vulnerable.
 Maybe with our western take on things we might think that the one in charge is the most important!

 C: Interesting, yes.
 Where does the Warrior Archetype come into it then?